 Please observe that only the MAC addresses of the WLAN cards at the other end of the connections are to be entered here!
 Not the access point's own MAC address, and not the MAC addresses from any other interfaces that may be present in the access points.

-Under WEBconfig or Telnet you can set the settings for the point-to-point connections under the following paths:
+Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you can set the settings for the point-to-point connections under the following paths: